rchesak/Chicago-Beaches/README.md

 The above app can also be found on the City of Chicago's website: http://chicago.github.io/clear-water/challenge/index.html

+The main repository for the Clear Water project can be found at https://github.com/Chicago/clear-water/

 The algorithm used in this app was built by the City of Chicago's Department of Innovation and Technology (@cityofchicago), and it's incorporation into this app would not have been possible without the help of my friend and former city intern, Callin Osborn (@CallinOsborn).